Nisha4488/clmystery/cheatsheet.md

 	1600 Pennsylvania Avenue
 	Washington, DC 20500

-If you want to get serious and open a file in a text editor that comes built in to your terminal, you can try `atom`:
+If you want to get serious and open a file in a text editor, you can try `atom`:

 	/files $ atom address.txt